 - Extra clothing (rain, wind, water protection and toque)

 The importance of bringing extra clothing cannot be underestimated, and yet often people have not brought enough clothing to keep them warm in changing conditions.
 Even in summer, temperatures can vary dramatically depending on the terrain.

 People often misjudge the conditions they will encounter because they only look at the weather they see before them.
 Hypothermia is a serious risk if you do not prepare to survive unexpected deterioration of the weather.

 - Navigation/communication aids

 Carry maps and a compass at minimum.
 A Global Positioning System (GPS) receiver, cellular phone, satellite phone, and hand held radio—all with fully charged batteries—are also valuable tools.
-Know how to use these items, but don’t over-rely on them.
+Know how to use these items, but don’t over-rely on them and carry extra batteries.
 A lot of gadgets have been found on bodies.

 - First aid kit—know how to use it

 Outdoor travelers are well advised to take a first aid course.
 There is no ‘911’ in the wilderness, and self-reliance is important.
 Courses that teach wilderness first aid teach this self-reliance when far from help.